 - a soft and sophisticated cheese like Brie—preferably from grass-fed animals;

-- the mild nutty flavor of roasted and ground sunflower kernels;
+- the mild nutty flavor of roasted and ground sunflower kernels or raw almonds;

 - the richness of an egg;